kindlycare/catalyze-ios-sdk/README.md

 Using the catalyze.io iOS SDK
 =============================

 The first thing you must do is set-up an Application on the developer console.
-You will need the following information about your Application: access key and application id.
+You will need the following information about your Application: api key and application id.
 After this is complete, you MUST call

-    [Catalyze setApplicationKey:@"{appKey}" URLScheme:@"{scheme}" applicationId:[NSNumber numberWithLong:{appId}]];
+    [Catalyze setApiKey:@"{apiKey}" applicationId:@"{appId}"];

 in `application:didFinishLaunchingWithOptions:`.
 Note: all methods that require a network request are run asynchronously.